Cyber Intelligence

 *(New)*Security Operator (Defender XDR action access)

-Key change: Analysts who previously only needed Sentinel roles now also need Security Reader or Security Operator to use the unified investigation experience and Defender XDR features.
+Analysts who previously only needed Sentinel roles now also need Security Reader or Security Operator to use the unified investigation experience and Defender XDR features.
+This is the step that gets missed most often.

 $GroupId = (Get-AzADGroup -DisplayName "SOC-Analysts").Id